DanielSSilva/danielssilva.github.io/_posts/2021-07-14-Azure-pipelines---Adding-code-coverage-and-reports-to-the-pipeline.md

 # Important note!

-Although I haven't mentioned stages yet (will do it later on this series), one important thing to keep in mind is that the code coverage tab will only show when the pipeline finishes.
+You can organize your pipelines with different stages.
+This allows you to have different configurations/rules according to your needs.
+I will cover stages on another post, but one important thing to keep in mind is that the code coverage tab will only show when the pipeline finishes.
 This means that if you have a build and a deploy stage, this tab will only show after the deploy runs (or is cancelled).

 From my understanding, a pipeline is considered to be "finished" if there are no pending jobs, regardless if the jobs failed or succeeded.